alexisbellido/salt-django-stack/README.rst

   ``cat ~/.ssh/id_rsa.pub``

+A quick way to add a publick key to a host with Ubuntu is:

+  ``ssh-copy-id user@host``

 Optionally, if you want avoid the prompt when cloning this repository from Github (which happens when running the quick install script), you can add the fingerprint like this:

   ``ssh-keyscan github.com >> ~/.ssh/known_hosts``